 I graduated from Indiana University with a Bachelor's Degree in Psychology and a Minor in Sociology (1997).
 I attended Loyola University of Chicago and completed a Master's Degree in Clinical Social Work (2002) and a Post Master's Degree in School Social Work (2004).

 Because of my 20+ years of extensive field experience, I am capable of treating an array of mental health and emotional issues.
-I have had the opoortunity to work with children and families, as well as adults and couples.
-I utilize Cognitive Behavioral Therapy (CBT) therapy.
-CBT is a solution based form of psychotherapy which helps patients to challenge thought distortions to promote changes in thinking and improvements in perceptions and behaviors.
-Research has shown that CBT is the most effective form of psychotherapy in treating both Anxiety and Depression.
+I have had the opportunity to work with children and families, as well as adults and couples.
+I utilize Cognitive Behavioral Therapy (CBT) Cognitive Behavioral Therapy (CBT).
+CBT is a solution based form of psychotherapy, which helps patients to challenge thought distortions to promote changes in thinking and improvements in perceptions and behaviors.
+Research has shown that CBT is the most effective form of psychotherapy in treating both anxiety and depression.

-Finally, I believe in a holistic approach and will coordinate services with physicians, psychiatrists, nurse practioners, and family members upon your request.
+Finally, I believe in a collaborative approach and will coordinate services with physicians, psychiatrists, nurse practitioners, and family members upon your request.
 Coordination of care is vital in maintaining a more cohesive therapeutic experience.